Fanny Blankers-Koen: After London

 Now known all over the world, Blankers-Koen received many offers for endorsements, advertisements, publicity stunts, and the like.
 Because of the strict amateurism rules in force at the time, she had to turn most offers down.
+However, a fortnight after the 1948 Olympics, she entertained 35,000 spectators by equalling her 100 m world record of 10.8 seconds on Lansdowne Road's "heavy grass track".

-However, in 1949, she travelled abroad to promote women's athletics, flying to Australia and the United States.
+Also, in 1949, she travelled abroad to promote women's athletics, flying to Australia and the United States.

 Blankers-Koen had been chosen the 1948 Helms Athletic Foundation World Trophy Winner for Europe, and in 1949 she travelled to Los Angeles to compete in the Los Angeles Coliseum Relays.

 In 1950, a controversial episode involving one of Blankers-Koen's competitors occurred.
 A year earlier, a new Dutch sprint talent, Foekje Dillema had made her breakthrough.
 In 1950, she broke the national record in the 200 m, and some journalists already dubbed her as the "new Fanny".
 That year, Dillema was the first subject of the International Association of Athletics Federations's mandatory sex verification policy and was subjected to a "sex test", the details of which were never revealed.
 As a result, she was expelled by the Royal Dutch Athletics Federation from athletics for the rest of her life and the 200 m record she took from Blankers-Koen was erased.
 Dillema, who never spoke publicly on the subject, died in December 2007.

 After the death of Dillema, a forensic test on body cells obtained from her clothing found that there was a Y-chromosome in Dillema's DNA, which indicated she was possibly a genetic mosaic or a true hermaphrodite.
 Most of the other women on the team at the time suspect it was an attempt by Blankers and Blankers-Koen to eliminate an opponent, although this has never been confirmed.

 The same year, Blankers-Koen almost repeated her Olympic performance at the European Championships in Brussels.
 She won the titles in the 100 m, 200 m and 80 m hurdles, all with large margins of victory (four-tenths of a second or more), but narrowly missed out on a fourth win in the relay, which was won by the British team.

 At age 34, she took part in her third Olympics, which were held in Helsinki.
 Although she was in good physical condition, she was severely hampered by a skin boil.
 She qualified for the 100 m semi-finals, but forfeited a start to save herself for the hurdles race.
 She reached the final in that event, but after knocking over the second hurdle, she abandoned the race.
 It was her last major competition.
 On 7 August 1955, Fanny Blankers-Koen was victorious for the last time, winning the national title in the shot put, her 58th Dutch title.